bkoelman/DogAgilityCompetitionManagement/doc/CIRCE Interface Specification.md

 # <a name="about"></a>About this document

-The Dog Agility Competition Management system is designed to facilitate in dog racing competitions, where one competitor at a time is challenged to complete a race course with obstacles.
+The Dog Agility Competition Management system is designed to facilitate dog racing competitions, where one competitor at a time is challenged to complete a race course with obstacles.
 The system consists of hardware devices, such as wireless passage detection sensors and remote controls, and computer applications.
 The Dog Agility Competition Controller application directs the racing workflow and can be used to visualize progress.
 It handles real-time communication with a set of wireless devices via the Dog Agility Competition Mediator device.

 This document describes the CIRCE interface, which transfers messages between the Dog Agility Competition Controller application and the Dog Agility Competition Mediator device.
 CIRCE, the Computer Interface to Race Course Equipment protocol, is used by the Dog Agility Competition Management system.

-This document is intended for developers and operator personnel involved in daily operations of the Dog Agility Competition Management system.
+This document is intended for developers and operator personnel involved in the daily operations of the Dog Agility Competition Management system.

 # <a name="interface-overview"></a>CIRCE interface overview

 The Dog Agility Competition Management system includes the CIRCE interface, which transfers messages between the Dog Agility Competition Controller application and the Dog Agility Competition Mediator device.
 CIRCE is the Computer Interface to Race Course Equipment protocol.
 The CIRCE interface is designed for sending and retrieving messages over RS-232.

-The Dog Agility Competition Controller application (referred to as “controller” in the rest of this document) is interconnected through the CIRCE connection to the Dog Agility Competition Mediator device (referred to as “mediator” in the rest of this document).
+The Dog Agility Competition Controller application (referred to as "controller" in the rest of this document) is interconnected through the CIRCE connection to the Dog Agility Competition Mediator device (referred to as "mediator" in the rest of this document).
 The main purpose of this interconnection is for the controller to obtain readings from wireless devices, such as passage gates and remote controls.
 Other kinds of information can also be conveyed over the interconnection, for example, scanning for hardware devices to dynamically form a logical network configuration.

 The system architecture discussed in this document thus consists of a controller and a mediator, and the purpose of this document is to specify the interface between the two.

 The CIRCE operations are specified in *[CIRCE operations](#circe-operations)* and *[Parameters related to CIRCE operations](#parameters-related-to-circe-operations)*.
-Each CIRCE operation carries a number of parameters with it, that is, data items specifying sensor data, some facts about the operation itself, and so on.
+Each CIRCE operation carries several parameters: data items specifying sensor data, some facts about the operation itself, and so on.

 The coding of information related to the operations and parameters, that is, how the controller communicates with the mediator, is introduced in *[CIRCE protocol messages](#circe-protocol-messages)*.

 The parameters are specified in *[Parameters related to CIRCE operations](#parameters-related-to-circe-operations)*.

 In this interface specification, the operations and the parameters specified for each operation represent the maximum amount of information the controller application and the mediator device may provide.
-It is very important to notice that in some cases it is not reasonable to send all the possible parameters.
+It is very important to notice that it is not reasonable to send all the possible parameters in some cases.

 # <a name="circe-operations"></a>CIRCE operations